top of page

 • On the final page, applicants will need to attest that they have read and understand these guidelines as well as all information provided on the online application form.

-Questions regarding the mini-grant process can be directed to Joan Scovic, one-five Foundation Vice Chair and Mini-Grant Committee Chair, at jscovic@gmail.com or 224-400-8530.
+Questions regarding the mini-grant process can be directed to Adriana Koenig, one-five Foundation Chair and Mini-Grant Committee Chair, at chairman@one-five.org .

 Over its lifetime, the one-five Foundation has donated more than $2 million to District 15 to enhance classroom learning opportunities.